It’s that beautiful time of the year again.

 - We are able to present our best selves and best lives – the best versions of said selves and lives.
 The reality of it is that it’s a big vanity project meant to feed our egos.
 Nothing is better than being recognized and gaining acknowledgement from people, who aren’t your mother checking up on your well-being by skimming your recent Facebook posts and engaging with them before anyone else can.

 - As a way of branding ourselves, social media is a challenge.
 Social media does have a formula depending on the social platform, like Instagram.
-You can learn the best angles, the best positioning of your light sources, use of photo editors and add a little something extra to make your posts (a.k.a your life) interesting to strangers (and everyone else in your life).
+You can learn the best angles, the best positioning of your light sources and use photo editors to add a little something extra to make your posts (a.k.a your life) interesting to strangers (and everyone else in your life).

 - And once you’ve figured out your brand and understand the game, it’s addictive.